-It was in 1972 that Isabelle, great-granddaughter of Marie-Catherine de Trubessé decided with her husband Count Philippe du Cauzé Nazelle, to move to this magical place where he had formerly spent most of his youth vacations.
-It took them twenty years to restore the castle and its surroundings and replant on the hill next to it twenty-one acres of vine with autochthonous variety, Petit-Manseng.
+It was in 1972 that Isabelle, great-granddaughter of Marie-Catherine de Trubessé decided with her husband Count Philippe du Cauzé de Nazelle, to move to this magical place where she had formerly spent most of her childhood vacations.
+It took them twenty years to restore the castle and its surroundings and to replant twenty-one acres of vines on the hillside with the local variety, Petit Manseng.
 Since the first bottling in 1995, nine hectares of vines have been replanted.

 In 2002, an air-conditioned winery was built and in 2007, Mrs. Méo Sakorn-Series, became the Maître de Chai and Technical Director.
 In 2017 Meo was named Knight of The National Order of Merit in recognition of her work and her connoisseur’s knowledge of wine.